-There are many types of transportations in Ho Chi Minh City that you can choose from to get around the city.
-With over 100 routes, the public bus is one of the cheapest type of transportations to explore the city on a budget.
-Check out our guide below to know how to catch the bus and some popular routes to famous attractions Ho Chi Minh City.
+There are many types of transportation in Ho Chi Minh City that you can choose from to get around the city.
+With over 100 routes, the public bus is one of the cheapest types of transportation to explore the city on a budget.
+Check out our guide below to learn how to catch the bus and some popular routes to the famous attractions of Ho Chi Minh City.

 BOOK YOUR TICKETS ON 12GOASIA

 How to Catch a Bus in Ho Chi Minh City

 Bus stops in Ho Chi Minh City

 When waiting at the bus stops, you have to watch for your incoming bus number and wave to signal the bus driver that you would like to get on it.
 As the streets in Ho Chi Minh City are quite narrow with many vehicles, the bus may pass any bus stop if you don’t give a signal wave from afar.
 You should get on the bus from the front door; some older buses may have broken doors, so you can get on from the back instead.

 Paying for the bus fare

 Buy the ticket from the bus assistant or the driver if there is no assistant on board.
 You can give the money directly to them or put it in a box next to the driver, and receive a ticket from them or the machine.
 The bus fare usually varies from VND 6,000 to VND 40,000 depending on the type of bus and distance needed to travel.
 Note that they only accept Vietnamese Dong.

 When the bus is closing to the next arrival station, the bus assistant may or may not announce what the next stop is.
 If you are not sure, you can tell the bus assistant or driver in advance where you want to be dropped off.
 When the bus is about 20 meters from your stop, press the red button on top of the door or at a seat near you, or tell directly to the driver and assistant because they may drive on without stopping.